insideout10/wordlift-docs/docs/faq.rst

 A basic guideline for adding a new entity is:

-	"*people should create entities that a librarian would plausibly use to classify the content you're writing as if it was a book.*"
+	"*people should create entities that a librarian would plausibly use to classify the content as if it was a book.*"

 The purpose of using WordLift is to (1) categorize your content, (2) help people find content of interest to them, and (3) help WordLift describe your contents in *machine-readable* format so that other computers can re-use it.